mrchandrayee/mrchandrayee/README.md

 ---

-## 🤝 Let’s Work Together
-If you're working on:
-- a SaaS platform
-- an AI feature or automation
-- a backend that needs to scale
-- a complete full-stack product
-- or a system that must be stable and secure

-…I’d be happy to help.

-Feel free to connect:
+## Let's Connect
+If you are working on a SaaS platform, AI feature, backend system, or a full-scale product and need a developer who brings experience, structure, and long-term thinking, feel free to reach out.

-📩 **chandrayee.cse@gmail.com**
+Email: **chandrayee.cse@gmail.com**

----

-### “Good engineering is quiet, reliable, and built to last.”